alteregocamila/data_science_com_python_banco_modal/README.md

 The video track consists of 3 independent courses:

-- **Introduction to Data Science**: covers the fundamentals of Data Science.
+- <a href="https://1drv.ms/b/s!Alc8XZE0_c49kwWACiKhEeTfEkHn?e=JYNJay">**Introduction to Data Science**</a>: covers the fundamentals of Data Science.

-- **Data Science with Python**: Covers obtaining, manipulating, processing and intelligently analyzing data, with practical examples of data analysis implemented with Python.
+- <a href="https://1drv.ms/b/s!Alc8XZE0_c49kwa43x33jqcZwxX7?e=GbSkk9">**Data Science com Python**</a>: Covers obtaining, manipulating, processing and intelligently analyzing data, with practical examples of data analysis implemented with Python.

 - **Python for Traders**: Using Python to create, test and automate trading strategies in the financial market using the Metatrader trading platform.